sct/overseerr/docs/support/faq.md

 4. If the item is now seen by Overseerr then repeat step 2 for each missing item.
 If you have a large amount of items missing then a full metadata refresh is recommended for that library.
 5. Run a full scan on Overseerr after refreshing all unmatched items.

-Perform these steps to verify the media item has a guid Overseerr can match.
+Perform these steps to verify the media item has a GUID Overseerr can match.

 1. Go to the media item in Plex and **"Get info"** and click on **"View XML"**.
 2. Verify that the media item has the same format of one of the examples below.